Manorama09/Selfscape-mood_analyst/README.md

 ### Deployment

 1. Database : Atlas MongoDB
-2. The Project is hosted using Netlify and is live at https://selfscape.netlify.app
+2. The Project is hosted using Netlify and is live at https://selfscape.netlify.app.
-3. Backend Server is deployed using Heroku
+3. Backend Server is deployed using Heroku.

 ## Contributors